 There is also growing evidence that postprandial hypertriglyceridemia may be a better indicator of the presence or development of CVD than fasting hypertriglyceridemia.
 In the Women's Health Study, a prospective cohort of 26,330 initially healthy women with over 11 years of follow up, it was observed that higher non-fasting TG levels were strongly associated with an increased risk of future cardiovascular events independent of baseline cardiac risk factors, levels of other lipids, and markers of insulin resistance.
 The concentrations of lipids and apolipoproteins differed minimally when measurements were performed on non-fasting compared to fasting blood samples, except for TG, which were higher when non-fasting.
-There was a > 4 fold increased risk of a cardiovascular event among individuals with postprandial TG concentrations peaking at 2-4 hours following a meal.
-This study showed that HDL-c, TG, total cholesterol/HDL-c ratio, and apolipoprotein predict CVD when measured in non-fasting samples.
-By contrast, total cholesterol, LDL, and non-HDL cholesterol, in addition to apolipoprotein B-100 and B-100/A-I ratio, may provide less useful CVD risk information when measured non-fasting [34, 35].
+There was a >4-fold increased risk of a cardiovascular event among individuals with postprandial TG concentrations peaking at 2-4 hours following a meal.
+This study showed that HDL-c, TG, total cholesterol/HDL-c ratio, and apolipoprotein B predict CVD when measured in non-fasting samples.
+By contrast, total cholesterol, LDL, and non-HDL cholesterol, in addition to apolipoprotein B-100 and B-100/A-I ratio, may provide less useful CVD risk information when measured non-fasting (43, 44).
 In a Norwegian study which included 42,600 women and 43,641 men ages 20 - 50 years at inclusion, with a mean follow-up of 27 years, non-fasting TG were positively associated with CVD death in both genders, with hazard ratios being higher in women than in men.
-However, after adjustment for cholesterol, systolic blood pressure and smoking, and in a sub-sample also HDL-c, the associations were distinctly attenuated [36].
+However, after adjustment for cholesterol, systolic blood pressure and smoking, and in a sub-sample also HDL-c, the associations were distinctly attenuated (45).
 In another study, the Copenhagen City Heart Study, a prospective cardiovascular study of the Danish general population initiated in 1976, 7581 women and 6391 men who had lipids measured at baseline in 1976-1978, were followed for up to 31 years without losses to follow-up, and most were not taking lipid-lowering therapy.
 The study found that the cumulative incidence of myocardial infarction, ischemic heart disease, and death increased with increasing levels of non-fasting TG levels.
-Non-fasting TG level were a better predictor of coronary heart disease in women whereas non-fasting cholesterol level was a better predictor in men.
-However, nonfasting cholesterol levels were not found to be associated with total mortality [37, 38].
+Nonfasting TG level were a better predictor of coronary heart disease in women whereas non-fasting cholesterol level was a better predictor in men.
+However, non-fasting cholesterol levels were not found to be associated with total mortality (46, 47).
+A Japanese study which included 4,988 participants with diabetes already on statin therapy, evaluated the relationship between fasting and non-fasting triglycerides and cardiovascular events.
+It showed that cardiac events were associated with elevated fasting and non-fasting TG.
+However, the study found that non-fasting TG was more helpful for risk assessment for future CVD instead of fasting TG (103).
 Data from these studies provide evidence for a link between non-fasting TG and cardiovascular disease and support the concept that non-fasting TG levels may strongly predict the risk of cardiovascular events.

-Mechanisms by which TG are a CVD risk factor
+Mechanisms by Which TG are a CVD Risk Factor